What is the Pipeline exactly?

 How Many Jobs Will the Pipeline Create?

 It’s unclear exactly how many jobs the pipeline will create.
 Some estimates have gone as high as 500,000, which is highly unlikely.
 TransCanada’s own evaluation estimates the pipeline would bring 20,000 new jobs to the US.
 (Factors such as direct vs. indirect employment and short-term versus long-term job creation fuel the discrepancies.)

 What Kind of Environmental Impact Will the Pipeline Have?

 Many critics of Keystone XL worry it will have harmful environmental impacts.
 The Sierra Club has said it opposes the specific use of tar sands, which is found in the deposits in Canada.
 The scientific name for tar sand is bitumen, a mixture of clay, sand, water, and oil that with modern technology can be refined into usable oil.
 Critics say that it is more corrosive than conventional oil.
 A report by a coalition of critics that include the Sierra Club and the Natural Resources Defense Council claimed that “bitumen blends are more acidic, thick and sulfuric than conventional crude” and “contain significantly higher quantities of abrasive quartz sand particles.”

 It is this corrosiveness that has some concerned about leaks in the pipeline.
-A report by the State Department says that the Keystone Pipeline “has experience 14 spills since it began operation in June 2010.”
+A report by the State Department says that the Keystone Pipeline “has experienced 14 spills since it began operation in June 2010.”
 However, none of them were caused by corrosion of the pipeline but by faulty “fittings and seals at pump or valve stations.”

 For evidence against the transport of tar sands crude, environmentalists point to an event in May 2011, when 21,000 gallons of oil leaked in North Dakota.
 This was also due to a faulty valve.
 The State Department says the maximum amount of spillage in a worst-case-scenario of a Keystone Pipeline leak is 2.8 million gallons spread throughout a 1.7 mile area.
 TransCanada points out that this is significantly smaller than the amount that escaped during the Deepwater Horizon disaster.